In this segment, we are going to show you “How to install OpenMediaVault 5 NAS Server on Raspberry Pi 4” and check its working.

 OpenMediaVault SSH Login :

-- After that, open Putty use the Raspberry Pi address to login as root.
+- After that, open Putty uses the Raspberry Pi address to log in as root.

 Default Username : pi Default Password : use the password that you have changed.

-- Further, It will prompt you to change the password on first login.
+- Further, It will prompt you to change the password on the first login.

 OpenMediaVault Update & Upgrade :